svsticky/CommitteeClash/README.md

 # OAuth

 The application uses OAuth for authorization and authentication.
-You have to set up the following settings at your OAuth provider:
+You have to set up the following set `<Your frontend url>/api/auth/callback/<Your OAUTH_PROVIDER_NAME in env file>` as callback url at your OAuth provider.

-- Callback Url: `<Your frontend url>/api/auth/callback/<Your OAUTH_PROVIDER_NAME in env file>`
+The OAuth provider settings for Sticky (Koala) can be found on koala.dev.svsticky.nl/api/oauth/applications for development and koala.svsticky.nl/api/oauth/applications for production.